What to Expect on Baby's First Night at Home - Baby Chick

 Share

-Expect to be on an adrenaline high, combined with extreme fatigue, on your baby’s first night at home.
+Expect an adrenaline high and extreme fatigue on your baby’s first night home

 Everyone’s birth experience is different.
-Maybe you went into labor naturally, and things progressed quickly.
+Perhaps you went into labor naturally, and the process progressed quickly.
 You may have met your baby a few hours after walking into the maternity ward.
-Or perhaps you were induced and camped in your hospital room for several unending days.
+Or maybe you were induced and camped in your hospital room for several unending days.
 Whichever way you brought your baby into the world, you can bet you will be on an endorphin high once they arrive.

 When you walk into your home for the first time with your new baby, you have to make the best decision for yourself and your family.
 For new moms who are sore and need to recover and care for their new baby, that could mean welcoming your baby home to a full house of support from family ready to meet the little one and marvel at those tiny toes.
 Or it could mean coming home to an empty, quiet space and (actually) sleeping when the baby sleeps.